 They do and they can be hell for part or all of a sit, and for so many reasons, especially if there's a conflict with the home owner.
 It's important to know that you are supported by the community and the house sitting platforms during these times.

 But this can also an opportunity to learn more about yourself, your skills, how you deal with challenges or conflict - a chance to be a better you.
 Or at the very least, it can help perfect your future exchanges and experiences, protecting against another bad house sit situation.

 Think "Human Resources" - companies have an HR department partly to deal with disputes between workers, and workers and management.
 As a house sitter you are encountering so many different personalities and "work" environments, yet you have to be your own little HR department, often with no-one else to help.
 That's along with all the other self-management skills you'll find yourself developing!

 First of all, don't be put off.

-With almost 60 house sits under our belt over four years, in some very challenging environments, off-grid, island based, in tropical environments and harsh remote locations, this is the sum total of our “less than good” experiences:
+With almost 100 house sits under our belt since we hit the road 7 years ago, and in some very challenging environments (off-grid, island based, in tropical environments and harsh remote locations), this is the sum total of our "less than good" experiences: